 At Rokeby, safeguarding is of the upmost importance.
 Keeping children safe is a commitment that all members of our school community take seriously.

-The designated safeguarding lead (DSL) at Rokeby Primary School is Mrs James, Headteacher
+The designated safeguarding lead (DSL) at Rokeby Primary School is Mrs Vicky Allan (Headteacher)

-The deputy designated safeguarding leads are Mrs Hannah Brindley and Miss Caroline Woodhill
+The deputy designated safeguarding leads are: Miss Caroline Woodhill and Miss Tess Doughty

 - Key Categories of Abuse

 - What is child exploitation?

 - What is Prevent?